DelfiSpace/DelfiTLM/docs/deployment_intructions.md

 1. To run the unit tests execute `python manage.py test` from within the `src` folder

 2. To compile the coverage report run the `./run_coverage.sh` script and the report will appear in `src/htmlcov/index.html`

+## Database management

+### Postgres

+#### Backup

+To backup the database run: `docker exec -t your-db-container pg_dumpall -c -U your-db-user > dump.sql`

+For this project: `docker exec -t delfitlm_db_1 pg_dumpall -c -U postgres > dump.sql`

+#### Restore

+To restore the database run: `cat dump.sql | docker exec -i your-db-container psql -U your-db-user -d your-db-name`

+For this project: `cat dump.sql | docker exec -i delfitlm_db_1 psql -U postgres -d delfitlm`

+#### Changing the password

+To change the password of the postgres user:
+1. Update `reset_postgres_password.sql` with the new password.
+2. Run: `cat reset_postgres_password.sql | docker exec -i delfitlm_db_1 psql -U postgres`

+### InfluxDB

+#### Changing the admin password

+1. Enter the container exec `docker exec -it delfitlm_influxdb_1 /bin/bash`
+2. Change the password using: `influx user password -n admin -t INFLUXDB_V2_TOKEN`

+##### Updating the INFLUXDB_TOKEN

+1. Find the tokenID using: `influx auth find -t OLD_INFLUXDB_V2_TOKEN`
+2. Create new token with: `influx auth create --org 'Delfi Space' --all-access -t OLD_INFLUXDB_V2_TOKEN`
+3. Delete the old token: `influx auth delete --id OLD_INFLUXDB_V2_TOKEN_ID --t NEW_INFLUXDB_V2_TOKEN`

+### Grafana

+#### Changing the admin password

+To change the admin password: `docker exec -it delfitlm_grafana_1 grafana-cli admin reset-admin-password newpassword`

+## Info about website administration

+### Django admin

+The django admin page can be used to elevate user permissions, assign roles or block accounts.
+The admin account can be used to manage the user roles and permissions.

+### Satellites status

+The file `src/transmission/processing/satellites.py` maintains the satellites we are operating.
+It contains the NoradID and activity status used for map tracking and other monitoring purposes.
+When new satellites are launched or decommissioned, the status in this file should be updated accordingly. `Status: Operational` means the location of the satellite will be tracked, while the other statuses are simply displayed on the front page.